T30M47/ExperimentalWork/README.md

 http://localhost:8000/admin
 ```
 and login with username: admin, password: admin data, and try to do a request for data You choose based on the given URLs before.

+*You should also look at which URL queries all columns from index or just a part of them from descriptions of URLs.*